Get the Most from Your Coverage

 PHARMACY

-The health plan formulary/Preferred Drug List (PDL) is based on the plan benefits and is updated on a regular basis.
+The health plan formulary/Preferred Drug List (PDL) is based on the benefits of the plan and is updated on a regular basis.
 If you believe a medication merits an addition to the PDL, a request may be submitted using the Formulary Change Request form.
 The current PDL, which includes information regarding covered drugs, restrictions, prior authorization requirements, limitations, etc., is located on the health plan website.

 ACCESS TO CASE MANAGEMENT